agentmorris/camera-trap-ml-survey/README.md

 Used MD (likely v4.1 for some data, v5 for later data, based on the years used in citations) for separating coarse categories.

+<br/>**Novoa FJ, Ayala M, Infante-Varela J, Ibarra JT, Díaz J, Altamirano TA, Gálvez N. Tree-Cavity Denning of Güiña (Leopardus guigna) and Breeding Productivity From Camera Trap Records.
+Ecology and Evolution.
+2025 Sep;15(9):e71723.**

+They use camera trap to explore the breeding activity and habitat preferences of kodkods (aka güiña) in Chile.

+They did two camera trap studies:

+* One where they placed a camera trap in front of a single tree cavity where they observed cubs, collecting lots of images and video.
+* One where they placed cameras at 437 unique locations from 2012-2024, to monitor activity on the forest floor.

+They used AddaxAI (EcoAssist at the time) to run MD (threshold 0.01, MDv5a implied), and classify species in Timelapse.

+"We recorded the first photographic evidence of güiña denning inside a tree cavity, located in a standing dead tree in a second-growth forest stand."

+"The presence of large-decaying trees and snags, large cavities, and high canopy cover may influence güiña's habitat selection, providing shelter and food availability for its kitten/cub."

 #### <i>Papers from 2024</i>

 <br/>**Singh S, Thornton D, Welfelt L. Temperature driven density gradients of two congeneric felids reveal contrasting responses to climate change at a range margin.
 Scientific Reports.
 2025 Nov 27.**